I Hear You John

 I Hear You John is an album by vibraphonist Walt Dickerson and percussionist Jimmi Johnsun recorded in Denmark in 1978 for the SteepleChase label.
+This album was a dedication to the late saxophone legend, John Coltrane.
 The 1995 CD reissue added an additional track featuring Andy McKee.

 Reception

 AllMusic gave the album 3 stars.
 The authors of The Penguin Guide to Jazz Recordings stated that "there is no mistaking the amount of emotion" that went into the recording, and commented: "As an attempt to make a record with another percussionist, it is fascinating."